qfpl/initial-final/blog/posts/backpack-for-initial-and-final-encodings.md

   | Mul Term Term
   ...
 ```
-and the extra interpreter which to pretty prints our terms:
+and the extra interpreter which pretty prints our terms:
 ```haskell
 printTerm :: Term -> String
 ```